zhihan-guo/MACS-BiC/README.md

 ## 1. Overview

-The construction sector accounts for a substantial fraction of global CO<sub>2</sub> emissions, and **biochar**—a carbon-rich solid produced via biomass pyrolysis—has emerged as a uniquely dual-function admixture that simultaneously stores carbon and modifies composite performance.
-Despite explosive research growth, the quantitative evidence needed to resolve biochar's central **performance–decarbonization trade-off** is *fragmented across unstructured, multi-modal scientific literature*, with the majority of numerical data trapped inside figures and tables that are invisible to conventional text-mining pipelines.
+The construction sector accounts for a substantial fraction of global CO<sub>2</sub> emissions, and **biochar**鈥攁 carbon-rich solid produced via biomass pyrolysis鈥攈as emerged as a uniquely dual-function admixture that simultaneously stores carbon and modifies composite performance.
+Despite explosive research growth, the quantitative evidence needed to resolve biochar's central **performance鈥揹ecarbonization trade-off** is *fragmented across unstructured, multi-modal scientific literature*, with the majority of numerical data trapped inside figures and tables that are invisible to conventional text-mining pipelines.

 **MACS-BiC** (Multi-Agent Comprehension System for *Biochar in Construction*) is an AI-native framework that autonomously turns this fragmented literature into a high-fidelity, analysis-ready, structured dataset.
 It couples a **hierarchical multi-agent orchestration model** with a **domain-expert-designed 16-question extraction protocol** and an **integrated image-to-text module** that resolves the cross-modal evidence gap.

-Deployed on a curated corpus of **662 full-text articles**, MACS-BiC achieves an **overall exact field matching rate of 98.75%**, substantially surpassing four state-of-the-art commercial LLMs (GPT-5, GPT-4o, Gemini 2.5 Pro, DeepSeek 3.2) and all ablated variants.
+Applied to **670 full-text articles**, MACS-BiC generated **3,529 raw formulation-level records**, of which **3,220 curated records** were retained after quality control.
+On a manually verified benchmark, it achieves an **overall exact field matching rate of 98.75%**, outperforming four directly prompted foundation models, four ablated variants, five information-extraction baselines, and a Qwen3-VL-8B-Instruct configuration under the tested conditions.

 > This repository accompanies the manuscript<br>
-> **"A multi-agent LLM system for high-fidelity knowledge extraction in sustainable construction materials"**<br>
+> **"A multi-agent AI system maps the carbon鈥搒trength frontier of carbon-storing construction materials"**<br>
 > *Shuai Zou\*, Zhihan Guo\*, Yankai Chen, Jianzhuang Xiao, Stergios-Aristoteles Mitoulis, Chi Sun Poon, Philip S. Yu, Irwin King

 ---